 The plaintiff, who worked as an office assistant for the defendant, sued for unpaid wages and constructive dismissal damages.
 The defendant argued that the plaintiff was an independent contractor and relied on a written independent contractor agreement between the two parties.
 The Court agreed with the plaintiff that the subjective intent of the parties is not a determinative factor when assessing whether an individual is an employee or an independent contractor.
 The Court awarded unpaid wages, vacation pay, public holiday pay, and constructive dismissal damages to the plaintiff.

-An agricultural employer fired an injured worker after he files an Employment Standards Act claim.
+An agricultural employer fired an injured worker after he filed an Employment Standards Act claim.
 The Ontario Labour Relations Board ordered the employer to pay $26,786.09 as reprisal damages, which included a confirmation that pain and suffering awards are now higher.

 Reco Cleaning Services subcontracted Gilmour Services, who then recruited workers to clean newly built condominium buildings.
 When Gilmour Services failed to pay the workers, fourteen of the workers filed Employment Standards Act claims, arguing that Reco Cleaning Services should be held liable for the unpaid wages.
 The Ministry of Labour found that the subcontractor, and not Reco Cleaning Services, was solely responsible for the wages.
 The victory was hollow for the workers as Gilmour Services did not have the financial capacity to pay.
 On the Application for Review, the Ontario Labour Relations Board agreed with the fourteen workers that Reco Cleaning Services was the true employer and imposed liability on it, the top contractor, rather than the subcontractor.

 In finding that an employer dismissed a worker for filing an Employment Standards Act claim, the Ontario Labour Relations Board confirmed that if an employer’s decision to dismiss an employee is in any way tainted by the fact that the employee asserted his or her rights under the Employment Standards Act, then a reprisal has occurred.
+The decision is noteworthy for providing a comprehensive historical, philosophical, and legal overview of the anti-reprisal protections.

 The Workplace Safety and Insurance Appeals Tribunal reversed the Workplace Safety and Insurance Board’s decision and granted the injured worker psychotraumatic disability entitlements and partial Loss-of-Earnings benefits.
+(Please note that we no longer represent on Workplace Safety and Insurance Board matters.)

 A live-in caregiver/cleaner filed an Employment Standards Act claim for unpaid wages and termination pay.
 Citing a previous Parkdale Community Legal Services’ case, the Ontario Labour Relations Board confirmed that a worker who is required to remain in the place of employment must be paid regardless of whether the worker had active duties.

-In a preliminary hearing at the Human Rights Tribunal of Ontario, the applicant employee and the respondent employer disagreed as to when the final act of discrimination occurred, i.e. whether the discrimination occurred on the date the employee received notice of dismissal or on the date the dismissal is effective.
+In a preliminary hearing at the Human Rights Tribunal of Ontario, the applicant employee and the respondent employer disagreed as to when the final act of discrimination occurred, i.e., whether the discrimination occurred on the date the employee received notice of dismissal or on the date the dismissal is effective.
 In refusing to dismiss the application for delay, the Tribunal agreed with the applicant that the final act of discrimination occurs when a dismissal becomes effective.

 Marin v.
 Zeitz, OJ No 6457